 This approach may ultimately result in a better relationship with the customer and a better understanding in the industry of your company and its technologies: A win-win all around.
 It is important to be proactive in the protection of your company’s intellectual property.
 The cost of defending it could be very high, while the cost of protecting it is very low.
 Being proactive requires discipline throughout the business, but has the potential for being the highest return on investment.
 When everyone throughout your supply chain, including customers, vendors and employees are continuously reminded of the importance of IP to your company, they will think harder about stealing it, and also be more careful about what they divulge to others.
 As part of Group50 Consulting’s Company Physical® we have developed a business level audit for Intellectual Property.
 Depending on the size of the business, it generally takes a couple of days per site.
 The audit covers every functional area in the business and provides the executive team with a complete review of their employed tactics in protecting IP.

 About the Author: Jim Gitney, wrote this article in collaboration with 50 contributing members from businesses around the globe.
 Mr. Gitney is also the CEO of Group50 Consulting [www.group50.com] which provides interim executives and project resources to its manufacturing and distribution customers.
 Mr. Gitney combined his 30+ years of running large corporate organizations and small companies to write this article.
-For further information about Group50 Consulting, please feel free to contact Jim at email@example.com or call (909) 949-9083 or request more information here.
+For further information about Group50 Consulting, please feel free to contact Jim at firstname.lastname@example.org, call (909) 949-9083 or request more information here.